Pragathi04-k/Pragathi04-k/README.md

-💫About Me:
+# About Me

 As a curious individual, the world of engineering has always fascinated me.
 It's about using creativity and innovation to solve real-world problems.
-Currently pursuing my Bachelor of Engineering In Computer Science Engineering at SDM Institute of Technology, Ujire, Karnataka.
-I'm always looking for new challenges and opportunities to learn.<br>🌱 I’m currently learning Full Stack development<br>💃🎶I'm deeply passionate about classical dance and song<br>📫 How to reach me :  kodmadpragathi@gmail.com<br>📚 Hobbies: Listening to music, Classical dance, Reading Novels<br>🌍 Languages: English , Kannada , Hindi , Malayalam<br>
+Currently, I am pursuing my Bachelor of Engineering in Computer Science Engineering at SDM Institute of Technology, Ujire, Karnataka.
+I'm always looking for new challenges and opportunities to learn.
+<br>🌱 I’m currently learning Full Stack development<br>💃🎶I'm deeply passionate about classical dance and song<br>📫 How to reach me :  kodmadpragathi@gmail.com<br>📚 Hobbies: Listening to music, Classical dance, Reading Novels<br>🌍 Languages: English , Kannada , Hindi , Malayalam<br>

 ## 🌐 Socials: